UAW leaders push ahead with Ford contract as GM talks drag

 The Spring Hill walkout could hobble GM's large pickup production as well as assembly of other popular GM vehicles.
 Ripple effects from an extended Spring Hill strike could boost the costs of the stalemate for GM well beyond the $400 million a week the company reported last week.

-GM and UAW officials are still bargaining.
-However, progress toward resolving the disputes could be slowed on Sunday because Fain is scheduled to attend meetings with Ford local officials in the Detroit suburb of Taylor, Michigan, and give a video update on the Ford deal at 7 p.m.
+Progress toward resolving the disputes between UAW and GM could slow on Sunday because Fain is scheduled to attend meetings with Ford local officials in the Detroit suburb of Taylor, Michigan, and give a video update on the Ford deal at 7 p.m.
 ET (2300 GMT).

 UAW leaders no longer can take ratification votes for granted.
 Last month, UAW workers at Mack Truck's U.S. operations overwhelmingly rejected a deal recommended by Fain.
 In 2015, UAW members at what is now Stellantis voted down a contract endorsed by union leadership.